-I promoted Raven's Peak with this service in 2016 when it was up for a Kindle Scout campaign, which meant I didn't really run it like one of their normal promotions.
+I promoted one of my books with this service in 2016 when it was up for a Kindle Scout campaign, which meant I didn't really run it like one of their normal promotions.
 I also stacked it along with other promotions because I wasn't too concerned with the sales or the guarantee.
 Even at the beginning, I knew it was just flowery talk.

 I even managed to get a few hundred clicks out of it (which sounds good, until you consider that the promotion was $100 dollars) and since the product was free I'm sure a lot of people nominated the book.

 So, I was pleased with the service.
 However, when I decided to try and use it for a 99 cent book sale promotion, I researched it and asked some friends about it.

 One friend of mine, who literally just ended her promotion through this service today, reported that they managed to get one sale for her and about five hundred pages read through Kindle Unlimited.
 Another author who tried to run a promotion reported that when he contacted the company about a refund, they just attacked his book and said it was low quality which was why it didn't do better.

 If it was low quality, why did they promote it at all?